Tennis-Serena in the broadcast booth? The ball is in her court | Sports-Games

 "I don't know what that involvement is yet."
 ESPN holds broadcasting rights for three of the four Grand Slams and two-time doubles major champion and ESPN analyst Luke Jensen told Reuters that Serena would be welcomed with open arms.

-ESPN did not respond to a request for comment about whether any negotiations have taken place.
+"If either sister is interested in exploring that route in retirement, of course we would certainly welcome any opportunity and would be happy to talk to them," said ESPN's Dave Nagle.
 While some like NFL quarterback Tom Brady are more than ready to leap into broadcast, setting up a lucrative exit ramp from the playing field to the commentary booth before they've even called time on their career, others want to take their time before stepping in front of the camera.

 Former world number one McEnroe has one of the most recognisable voices in tennis but waited 15 years after retiring from singles competition before signing with ESPN.
 Others like 12-time major champion Billie Jean King have also carved out a spot behind the scenes of their sport.
 The tennis legend steps into her eponymous complex each year at the U.S. Open, making media appearances on her own terms.